 Non-ferrous metals have, too, been used since the dawn of civilization.
 Primary examples of non-ferrous metals are copper, aluminum, nickel, zinc, lead, and tin, but also precious metals like gold, silver, platinum, and palladium.
 Non-ferrous metals have advantages over ferrous metals because they are lighter in weight and more malleable.

 Aluminum, for instance, is lightweight and can be easily cast, forged, machined and welded.
 Aircraft are manufactured with aluminum, as are fenders, frames, pistons, radiators and like parts used in building autos, trucks, boats, and bikes.

 Copper’s ductility, malleability, and high conductivity make it the principal metal in sheet roofing, bearings, pipes, statues, and the electrical industry in the form of wire and other conductors.
-Zinc is most widely used to galvanize protective coating of iron or steel to prevent rust.
+Zinc is most widely used to galvanize the protective coating of iron or steel to prevent rust.

 The making of alloys with ferrous and non-ferrous metals is a common practice.
 Chromium mixed with steel makes stainless steel, providing increased strength and giving it corrosion resistance.
-Other alloys are widely used to reduce material costs, and others to make a lighter weight material.
+Other alloys are widely used to reduce material costs, and others to make a lighter-weight material.

 Looking for metal fabrication services or simply want to learn more, contact us today – we’re happy to help!